 Add parsley to potatoes and sauté 1 minute, stirring.

-*Did you know that this name for a small potato comes from the digging of soil (or a hole) prior to the planting of potatoes?
+*Did you know that the word 'spud' comes from the digging of soil (or a hole) prior to the planting of potatoes?
 The word is of unknown origin and was originally used as a term for a short knife or dagger, probably related to Dutch spyd (circa 1440).
 The word spud traces back to the 16th century.
 It subsequently transferred over to a variety of digging tools.
-Around 1845 it transferred over to the tuber itself.
+Around 1845 it transferred to the tuber itself.

 The origins of "spud" has erroneously been attributed to a 19th century activist group dedicated to keeping the potato out of Britain, calling itself The Society for the Prevention of an Unwholesome Diet.